CSC105-2024/G17-Retick/ReadMe.md

 # 🎓 G17-SYH

-A full-stack web application for course and ticket management, built with React, Hono (Node.js), and SQLite. 🚀
+A full-stack web application for concert and ticket management, built with React, Hono (Node.js), and SQLite. 🚀

 ---